mathzero/EPI_course_prep/index.md

 ### Statistics

 While the term 1 statistics course starts with the basics, the whole HDA course is based around a solid understanding of statistics and many concepts can take time to digest.
 So, if your stats is a bit rusty, you can make things easier on yourself by brushing ahead of the course.
-When you get to the machine learning module, and understanding of linear algebra will be a great asset.
+When you get to the machine learning module, an understanding of linear algebra will be a great asset.
 The course does provide optional maths refreshers in term one, which cover linear algebra, but if you haven't studied it before then some pre-course revision may well be beneficial.

 Here are some useful stats and linear algebra resources: